Back 4 Blood: Reception

 Back 4 Blood received "generally favorable" reviews for the PC and PlayStation 5 versions but "mixed or average" reviews for the Xbox Series X/S version, according to review aggregator Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 71% of critics.

-Neil Bolt, writing for horror magazine Bloody Disgusting, said that "the game still often plods along casually for periods before unleashing far too much confusion and chaos at once", adding that "given the game this is trying to build upon, seemingly random encounters make sense, but there needs to be a level of puppeteering behind the scenes to ensure it is not a mess in play", with he concludes that the game is "almost unpleasant to play at times" but that it was a "decent" game.
+Neil Bolt, writing for horror magazine Bloody Disgusting, said that "the game still often plods along casually for periods before unleashing far too much confusion and chaos at once", adding that "given the game this is trying to build upon, seemingly random encounters make sense, but there needs to be a level of puppeteering behind the scenes to ensure its not a mess in play", with his conclusion being that Back 4 Blood is "almost unpleasant to play at times" but that it was a "decent" game.
 Polygon cited it as the 47th best game of 2021.

+Sales

-As of October 26, 2021, the game has had over 6 million players since its launch.
+As of October 26, 2021, Back 4 Blood has had over 6 million players since its launch.
 By February 2022, more than 10 million players have played the game.
-Warner Bros. declared the game as one of the fastest-selling original intellectual properties released for consoles in 2021.
+Warner Bros. declared it as one of the fastest-selling original intellectual properties released for consoles in 2021.
+It was the 18th best-selling game in the US in 2021.